frankcaron/salesforce-embedded-login-example/README.md

 * The environment variable `COMMUNITY_URL` with... well, you can probably guess.
 Don't include the /s/.
 * `OAUTH_CALLBACK_URL` is your Heroku app's fully-qualified callback URL.
 Just change the base URL.
 * `HOSTED_APP_URL_PROD` is your Heroku app's base URL without a trailing slash.
+* `BG_FAKE` is replaced with a picture of your chosen existing website.

+You can modify the template code in index.ejs to align your log in button where it makes sense.

 # Heroku Button